 • Mean trough SiSBP ≥ 140 mmHg measured by AOBPM.

-• Stable dose of the standardized background antihypertensive therapy for at least 1 week before Day –1 (end of the RI period).
+• Stable dose of the standardized background antihypertensive therapy since the start of the RI period.

 • Mean trough SiSBP ≥ 140 mmHg measured by AOBPM.